 Participants live in two small cabins nestled in the heart of the Wassaw Island National Wildlife Refuge.

 The Bunkhouse (pictured on left) is a one-room dormitory with six bunk beds, an indoor bathroom and an outdoor cold-water shower.
 The Bunkhouse has a partition, but complete segregation of the two sides is not possible.
 Depending on the male-female composition of each week's crew, only partial segregation is possible.
 Embracing group living is part of the CRP Experience!

 The Turtle Cabin (not pictured) has a small kitchen, the staff bunkroom, an indoor bathroom/shower, and a screened dining area.
 Electricity is limited and available only in the Turtle Cabin.
 Housing is rustic and there is no air conditioning in either cabin, but conditions are cozy and comfortable.

 All food and meals are included in the registration fee.
 Dinners are prepared by staff and shared together, while other meals and snacks are self-serve throughout the day and night because sleeping and eating schedules among crew members may vary.
-Dinners may include grilled chicken, stir-fry, spaghetti and tacos.
+Dinners may include pizza, stir-fry, spaghetti and tacos.
 Team members help with daily housekeeping, dinner food prep and cooking, and cleanup.

 CRP is happy to accommodate any dietary preferences and/or restrictions.
 Please indicate any preferences or restriction when submitting the volunteer Application and Waiver.

 Life on a National Wildlife Refuge is beautiful and serene, but conditions are not always for the faint of heart.
 Days can be hot and summertime storms can be intense.
 Resident alligators, snakes and spiders grace the turtle team's presence on a regular basis.
 Mosquitoes, biting flies and ticks are ever present.
 Sometimes the conditions on Wassaw test a person's passion, will-power and sanity, but few people leave Wassaw without a sense of pride and joy for the sacrifice they have made to study and protect a threatened species in the heart of a pristine wilderness.

 (See Logistics page for more detailed instructions on where to meet and what to pack)